 We engage regularly with the communities near our pipelines because we want to maintain constructive relationships with them.

 Liaising with local communities BP seeks to maintain positive relationship with the communities along its pipelines.
 Our liaison objectives and communication tools are described in a community communication plan.
 Villages along the Baku-Tbilisi-Ceyhan/South Caucasus Pipeline (BTC/SCP) and Western Route Export Pipeline (WREP) are categorized according to their social and environmental sensitivities to enable us to have the appropriate type and level of interaction with them.
 Meetings with local community representatives take place regularly.
 We continued local community engagement and conducted 803 consultation meetings with different target groups in the villages along the pipelines and near our facilities.
 This ensures that the BP social team is well-aware of local issues, listens to community concerns, and can reinforce messages about safety and restrictions along the pipelines.
 Our target groups are village heads/trustees, local residents, complainants and landowners.
-We also developed a community calendar for 2015 that provides information to local communities and landowners about pipeline protection safety zones, and on simple ways to protect the environment.
+We also developed a community calendar that provides information to local communities and landowners about pipeline protection safety zones, and on simple ways to protect the environment.
 Engagement relating to SCPX We continue to engage with communities about the SCPX project, informing communities and local government about plans and progress.
 Our team of community liaison officers plays an important role by listening to community concerns and responding to them, by sharing concerns with project staff and giving guidance on local sensitivities.
 Responding to grievances Our activities take place near a large number of villages and municipalities and involve access to and construction work on land.
 Occasionally, community grievances arise.
 As part of our approach to engagement, we have a clear process for managing third-party complaints.

 We support programmes that respond to local needs and which are relevant to our business activities.
 In 2003, we launched our first community development programme, linked to the start of construction work on the BTC/SCP pipelines.
 Since then, together with our co-venturers, we have contributed to a wide range of projects in Georgia which have helped local communities, promoted business development, supported education and protected Georgia’s cultural and natural environment.
 Initiatives have included: • A project to improve the business environment for small and medium-sized companies by reducing regulatory burdens and improving corporate governance. • Increasing awareness of energy efficiency through demonstration projects across Georgia. • A Masters level scholarship programme to enable gifted Georgian students to continue their education at UK universities. • Awarding grants to national environmental NGOs for capacity building. • Promoting environmentally sound practices and biodiversity conservation.